jonespm/SI664-docs/install/win/win-choco_python_django-install.md

 Allow PowerShell to install Chocolatey.

-## 3.0 Install Chocolatey Packages
+## 3.0 Add Chocolatey Packages
 Now let's install nano, Python and Git.

 ### 3.1 nano
 nano is a text editor with a command line interface that can be invoked within PowerShell to write programs.

+__INFO__: nano is not required for this exercise but since it can be [run inside](#masek) PowerShell as a file editor I went ahead and installed it.

 Issue the following `choco` command to install the nano [package](https://chocolatey.org/packages/nano):

 ```
 PS C:\Users\arwhyte> choco install -y nano